rain1017/memdb/README.md

 ### The world first distributed ACID transactional 'MongoDB'

-- __Fast and Scalable__ : Fast in memory data access.
-Performance grows linearly by adding more shards.
+- __Fast and Scalable__ : Fast in memory data access, and the capacity is horizontally scalable by adding more shards.

 - __ACID Transaction__ : Full [ACID](https://en.wikipedia.org/wiki/ACID) transaction support on distributed environment.